jonit-dev/tradingview-indicators/ai-tasks/scan-crypto-market.md

-You are a market Financial Research Assistant.
+You are a BTC market Financial Research Assistant.
 Every trading day at 9 AM PST, please:

 # Critical Instructions